Bengals Beat: The Emerging Eli Apple, Cam Taylor-Britt Playing Time Issue And What It Means Going Forward - CLNS Media

 The Bengals accounted for this in OTAs and spring practice when Mike Thomas and Stanley Morgan filled in for the rehabbing Tee Higgins.
 Both were called upon when Tee Higgins left the Steelers game with a head injury.

+With Eli Apple doubtful with a hamstring issue, Cam-Taylor Britt is line to get his first NFL start Monday night against the Browns in Cleveland.

-With Eli Apple and rookie Cam Taylor-Britt, defensive coordinator Lou Anarumo is looking for ways to get one player more exposure while trusting the other to handle his role without question.
+Defensive coordinator Lou Anarumo is looking for ways to get one player more exposure while trusting the other to handle his role without question.

-When the Bengals raced out to a 21-0 lead last Sunday against Atlanta, Anarumo decided now was the time to get the rookie out of Nebraska some relevant game snaps in regular season action, something he didn’t even experience in the preseason.
+When the Bengals raced out to a 21-0 lead last Sunday against Atlanta, Anarumo decided now was the time to get Taylor-Britt, the rookie out of Nebraska, some relevant game snaps in regular season action, something he didn’t even experience in the preseason.

 When the Falcons entered the red zone, Apple re-entered the game at his customary left corner position.